Chapter 6: Advanced Editing

 You can delete the appropriate data to reset Electric to its "factory" state.

-To save your preferences to disk, for saving and transporting to other systems, use the "Export" button in the Preferences dialog, or use the Preferences... commands (in menu File / Export).
-This will write an XML file with preference information which can be read back into Electric with the "Import" button, or the Preferences... commands (in menu File / Import).
+To save your User Preferences to disk, for saving and transporting to other systems, use the "Export" button in the Preferences dialog, or use the User Preferences... commands (in menu File / Export).
+This will write an XML file with preference information which can be read back into Electric with the "Import" button, or the User Preferences... commands (in menu File / Import).

 Figure 7.19